sergiusens/darktable-snap/README.md

 ## Run

 Simply search for Darktable in the dash.
-If you prefer the command-line, just run `darktable`.
+If you prefer the command-line, just run `darktable-kyrofa.darktable`.

 Note that the interface providing access to removable media (e.g. external hard drives, SD cards, etc.) is not automatically connected upon install.
 If you'd like to access removable media, you need to give the snap permission to do so by connecting that interface:

-    sudo snap connect darktable:removable-media
+    sudo snap connect darktable-kyrofa:removable-media